Champasak Stadium

-The Champasak Stadium or Champassack Stadium is a football stadium in Pakse, Laos.
+The Champasak Stadium or Champassack Stadium is a football stadium in Keo Samphan village, Pakse, Champasak Province, Laos.
 It is the home of Champasak F.C and it is located just north of the Daoruang Market.
 It has blue and green tribunes and a proper running track around the field.
 The stadium is sometimes used for ceremonies and concerts. in 2010, when it had a seating capacity of 5,000, it was expanded.
 The stadium now holds up to 12,000 people.
 The stadium is named after the region Champasak, of which Pakse is the capital, Laos PDR.